 - Industry News or Resources: A roundup of the latest news in your industry is another way to keep your customers informed and do the work for them.
 This can be an original roundup or a list of articles or resources that you find particularly relevant to your target audience.

-- User Generated: Here’s a fun way to keep your subscribers involved, and it can be done in different ways.
-If you have an active social media following, run a poll and send the results out in an email.
+- User Generated: This is a fun way to keep your subscribers involved, and it can be done in different ways.
+If you have a sizeable social media following, run a poll and send the results out in an email.
 Or, use consumer pictures, comments or questions as a basis for your newsletter content.

-Just remember: in order to engage, your content should always be customer focused.
+Just remember that in order to successfully increase email engagement, your content should always be customer-focused.
 It should solve their problems, educate or entertain them.